-Remuneration from salaried services rendered outside Cyprus for more than 90 days in a tax year to a non-Cyprus resident employer or to a foreign permanent establishment of a Cyprus resident employer Exemption

-Cyprus resident employer Profits of a foreign permanent establishment under certain conditions(2)

-Lump sum received by way of retiring gratuity, commutation of pension or compensation for death or injuries

-Capital sums accruing to individuals from any payments to approved funds (e.g. provident funds) The whole amount

-Profits from the sale of securities (3)
+- Remuneration from salaried services rendered outside Cyprus for more than 90 days in a tax year to a non-Cyprus resident employer or to a foreign permanent establishment of a Cyprus resident employer - Profits of a foreign permanent establishment under certain conditions(2) - Lump sum received by way of retiring gratuity, commutation of pension or compensation for death or injuries - Capital sums accruing to individuals from any payments to approved funds (e.g. provident funds) - Profits from the sale of securities (3) - Profits from the production of films, series and other related audiovisual programs

+Exemption

-Profits from the production of films, series and other related audiovisual programs The lower of 35% of the eligible expenditure and 50% of the taxable income.
+The lower of 35% of the eligible expenditure and 50% of the taxable income.
 Any restriction may be carried forward for 5 years.

-- Such dividend and interest income may be subject to Special Contribution for Defence - refer to the Special Contribution for Defence section - page 26. - 2.
-With effect as from 1 July 2016, taxpayers may elect to tax the profits earned by a foreign permanent establishment, with a tax credit for foreign taxes incurred on those foreign permanent establishment profits.
+- Such dividend and interest income may be subject to Special Contribution for Defence - refer to the Special Contribution for Defence section - page 26. - With effect as from 1 July 2016, taxpayers may elect to tax the profits earned by a foreign permanent establishment, with a tax credit for foreign taxes incurred on those foreign permanent establishment profits.
 Transitional rules apply in certain cases on the granting of foreign tax credits where a foreign permanent establishment was previously exempt and subsequently a taxpayer elects to be subject to tax on the profits of the foreign permanent establishment.